topic-new/standards/tool/rspec.md

 # RSpec Test Guidelines

-RSpec is a DSL for creating testable examples of how code should run.
-It first expresses and scopes tests in an English-like syntax and then executes the actual test code; this makes it log-friendly and read/write friendly.
+RSpec is a DSL for testing code.
+First you scope tests in an English-like syntax and then execute the actual test cases; this makes it log-friendly and read/write friendly.

-Tests deal with permutations of _state_ about a _thing_.
-The test cycle is
+Remember testing is about dealing with permutations of _state_ about a _thing_.
-therefore:
+The test cycle is therefore:

 ```
 (1) You create a thing (object which can be tested).
-(2) Test the thing against some narrow criterion.
+(2) Test the thing against some narrow criteria or criterion.
 (3) Alter the things state.
 (4) Repeat 2 and 3 until all reasonble permutations have been tested.
 ```